Samuel Beckett: Early life

 Samuel Barclay Beckett was born in the Dublin suburb of Foxrock on 13 April 1906, the son of William Frank Beckett (1871–1933), a quantity surveyor of Huguenot descent, and Maria Jones Roe, a nurse.
 His parents were both 35 when he was born, and had married in 1901.
-Beckett had one older brother named Frank Edward (1902–1954).
+Beckett had one elder brother named Frank Edward (1902–1954).
 At the age of five, he attended a local playschool in Dublin, where he started to learn music, and then moved to Earlsfort House School near Harcourt Street in Dublin.
 The Becketts were members of the Church of Ireland; raised as an Anglican, Beckett later became agnostic, a perspective which informed his writing.

-Beckett's family home, Cooldrinagh, was a large house and garden complete with tennis court built in 1903 by Beckett's father.
+Beckett's family home, Cooldrinagh, was a large house and garden complete with a tennis court built in 1903 by Beckett's father.
 The house and garden, its surrounding countryside where he often went walking with his father, the nearby Leopardstown Racecourse, the Foxrock railway station, and Harcourt Street station would all feature in his prose and plays.

 Around 1919 or 1920, he went to Portora Royal School in Enniskillen, which Oscar Wilde had also attended.
 He left in 1923 and entered Trinity College Dublin, where he studied modern literature and Romance languages, and received his bachelor's degree in 1927.
 A natural athlete, he excelled at cricket as a left-handed batsman and a left-arm medium-pace bowler.
 Later, he played for Dublin University and played two first-class games against Northamptonshire.
-As a result, he became the only Nobel literature laureate to have played first-class cricket.
-According to Michael Dirda, Beckett is "the only Nobel laureate in Wisden's, the bible of cricket history."
+As a result, he became the only Nobel literature laureate to have played first-class cricket and thus to appear in Wisden.